djvreeman/joplin-utils/README.md

 - `--as-plain` Specify file extensions comma separated for input as text.
 Example: `.md, .json`
 - `--tag` Specify of comma separated Tags which should be added to the note.
 Example: `scan, todo`
 - `--preview` Create a preview of the first site from an PDF file.

+## joplin-process-email.py
+*Need to write this section yet*

+uses `config-example.ini` for loading Joplin and IMAP settings